vladimir-pikalov/mnemopack-pub/README.md

-# Welcome to streamlit
+# Talk to a second brain

-This is the app you get when you run `streamlit hello`, extracted as its own app.

-Edit [Hello.py](./Hello.py) to customize this app to your heart's desire. ❤️

-Check it out on [Streamlit Community Cloud](https://st-hello-app.streamlit.app/)
+Chat allows you to talk to a second brain.

+How to use:
+- Specify URL to a second brain
+- Click Load